webboot/slides/src/pages/status.md

 # status

-webboot is not work in progress.
+webboot is work in progress.

-we expect to have a working implementation in a few weeks.
+i expect to have the first fully working testnet implementation in a month or two.